ASvyatkovskiy/BigDataCourse/README.md

-# Introduction to Big Data with Apache Spark
+# Advanced Data Analysis Techniques with Apache Spark

 ## Getting ready for the workshop (required before the day of workshop)